whitej42/terraform-aws-convertr-test/README.md

 GitHub Actions is used to deploy the Terraform code to AWS via the automated pipeline.
 OpenID Connect is used to assume a specific Terraform IAM Role in AWS to deploy infrastructure.

 ##  Future Enhancements
+- Data Encryption Keys (DEKs) for true end-to-end encryption
-- API key enforcement or IAM-based authorization
+- API key or IAM-based authorization on API Endpoint
-- File-type filtering (e.g., allow only image MIME types)
+- File-type filtering (e.g., allow only image types)
-- Antivirus/malware scanning using tools like Amazon Macie or third-party AV
+- Antivirus/malware scanning using tools like Amazon Macie or third-party Anti-Virus
-- Frontend integration for drag-and-drop or form-based uploads
+- Frontend integration